-The Oxford Reverb by Sonnox offers a truly interactive and versatile way of dealing with reverb.
+The Oxford Reverb by Sonnox offers a genuinely interactive and versatile way of dealing with reverb.

 It’s easy to intuitively create a virtual room around the instrument with the Early Reflections controls.
 Both the Early Reflections and Reverb Tail sections can be used independently or combined.
-Fine-tuning the Tail and blending it with the ER creates depth you can tailor to best fit the song.
+Fine-tuning the Tail and blending it with the ER creates depth you can tailor to fit the song best.
 For even greater tonal control, the integrated 5-band equalizer helps you achieve exactly the sound you need.

-- Flexibility: This is a versatile plugin that relies on the engineer’s skills and the music’s characteristics rather than on fixed algorithms.
+- Flexibility: This versatile plugin relies on the engineer’s skills and the music’s characteristics rather than on fixed algorithms.
 Even so, it offers over 120 presets for those who need some help with the starting point.

 - Early Reflections Section: this set of eight faders is one of the two paths offered by the plugin.
 They are:

-- Shape: Lets you choose between four room formats, from square to short or long rectangles.
+- Shape: Let you choose between four room formats, from square to short or long rectangles.

 - Position: This lets you change the listening position from closer to further from the source.